akhilman/tinkerbox/README.md

 ## Home partition

-Tinkerbox mounts a persistent volume named `<boxname>-home` to the `/home` directory, so that the user can recreate the container with same name without loosing his data.
+Tinkerbox mounts a persistent volume named `<boxname>-home` to the `/home` directory, so that the user can recreate the container with same name without losing it's data.

 ## Share directory with host